-Fire Captain Killed, 2 Others Injured After Shooting During Fire Response at Long Beach Retirement Home
+77-Year-Old Man Arrested After Shooting Leaves Fire Captain Dead, 2 Others Injured at Long Beach Retirement Home

 "You go to these scenes and you never know what's on the other side of those doors," Luna said at a Monday morning news conference.
 "These brave firefighters went through those doors and unfortunately they were met with gunfire."

-Police said a civilian shot "during the chaos" had to undergo surgery and was in critical condition.
-It was not known if that person was a resident at the retirement home.
+Police said an elderly man shot "during the chaos" had to undergo surgery and was last listed in stable but critical condition.
+The police chief said the man was a resident at the facility.

 Earlier, the Fire Department said one of the firefighters was in critical condition and the other sustained non-life-threatening injuries.